Trauma and first responders: Critical Incident Debriefing (CISD)

 Critical Incident Debriefing (CISD) is a type of group debriefing that takes place following exposure to a potentially traumatic event.
 CISD follows a seven-stage protocol (Introduction, Facts, Thoughts, Reactions, Symptoms, Education, and Re-entry).
 CISD was developed as part of program called Critical Incident Stress Management (CISM) which includes individual counseling, pre-exposure interventions, family support and referral for further therapy.

 Although CISD is commonly practiced with police officers, firefighters, and paramedics, this treatment has been associated with an increased risk of PTSD and alteration of memories of the traumatic event, therefore is not recommended.

 Pharmacotherapy

 There are a number of medications that have been found to be beneficial in the treatment of PTSD.
 The most common are Selective Serotonin Reuptake Inhibitors (SSRIs) and benzodiazepines.
 However, benzodiazepines are not recommended as a treatment method for PTSD on their own as they have been observed to increase early incidence of PTSD after treatment, have worsening symptoms during withdrawal and have a high likelihood of developing dependence.

+Technological Treatments

+New forms of treatment are being introduced as through technology in order to treat PTSD.
+One of them is called Biometric TeleHealth which has been introduced to the health worker category of first responders.
+It helps healthcare workers with post-traumatic stress symptoms or chronic pain.It further gives easy access to specialist services, saves time by not going to the doctor's office, cost effective, better continuity of care, and allows for a private form treatment, protecting your information.
+Other effective uses included help in managing your medications, EEG based neuro-feedback, and additional possible treatments.